-RESPONSE: The EPA has examined the EU's 2008 Voluntary Risk Assessment of Copper (the relevant REACH document).
+EPA RESPONSE: We have examined the EU's 2008 Voluntary Risk Assessment of Copper (the relevant REACH document).
 Although they do derive a chronic species sensitivity distribution, it is because of the way they include and aggregate data, rather than the generation of new data.
 In particular, they have no data for sensitive aquatic insects, so the EU does not resolve that problem.
-The BLM was used for copper because copper is the contaminant of greatest concern and because the copper BLM has been approved by the EPA Office of Water.
+The BLM was used for copper because copper is the contaminant of greatest concern and because the copper BLM has been approved by EPA's Office of Water.
 Other metals with BLMs, such as zinc and nickel, occur at much lower levels in leachates.